-1722, porto folio; 1719 as port folio, from Italian portafoglio "a case for carrying loose papers," from porta, imperative of portare "to carry" (from PIE root *per- (2) "to lead, pass over") + foglio "sheet, leaf," from Latin folium (see folio).
-Meaning "official documents of a state department" is from 1835.
+"movable receptacle for detached papers or prints," 1722, porto folio; 1719 as port folio, from Italian portafoglio "a case for carrying loose papers," from porta, imperative of portare "to carry" (from PIE root *per- (2) "to lead, pass over") + foglio "sheet, leaf," from Latin folium (see folio).
+Usually something like a book cover with a flexible back, fastened with strings or clasps.
+Meaning "official documents of a state department" is from 1835, hence figuratively, of a minister of state.
 A minister without portfolio is one not in charge of a particular department.
 Meaning "collection of securities held" is from 1930; portfolio investment is from 1955.